Jess magic is a heartist...

 A soul-stirring songstress, and a muse for today's generation of change-makers.

-More than a singer, Jess Magic is a musical story-teller who creates compelling invitations for people to interact with life from an open heart.
-In a world where so many are longing for deeper levels of connection, authentic expression and intimacy, Jess weaves a "spell" of love with each song and each story to reveal aspects of the human experience that penetrate, and crack open the hearts of those who are touched by her presence.
-As a "Mistress of Ceremonies", a speaker and a social entrepreneur, Jess Magic uses her voice as a vehicle to shift predominant attitudes, feelings and behaviors from “consumer” to “creator” by breaking down the barrier between the artist and the audience and giving people permission to be raw, real, and to rise into their own forms of expression and heARTistry..
+More than a singer, Jess Magic is a musical story-teller who creates compelling opportunities for people to interact with life from an open heart.
+In a world where so many are longing for deeper levels of connection, authentic expression and intimacy, Jess weaves a "spell" of love with each song and story to reveal aspects of the human experience that crack open the hearts of those who are touched by her presence.

 As an emcee (a.k.a.
 "Mistress of Ceremonies"), a speaker and a social entrepreneur, Jess Magic uses her voice and charismatic presence to break down barriers between artist and audience, giving people permission to drop the masks and be seen in their most raw, joyful and sincere expression.

 Jess has been touring nationally and internationally for three years, including San Francisco, Harlem, Necker Island, New Zealand, Israel, Morocco, Bali, Mexico, Washington DC and Costa Rica, offering her virtual Free Your Voice programs, Feminine Embodiment Retreats and offering live Soul Salons where she blends story-telling with original music and improvisation, inviting the audience and other performing artists to be a part of the creative process.